lubnaasmi/lubnaasmi/README.md

 # Hi there, I'm Lubna Asmi 👋

-I'm a Data Science apprentice passionate about leveraging data and AI to solve real-world problems and drive meaningful insights.
+I'm a Data Scientist and AI Builder with a strong foundation in Computer Science and Engineering.
+Experienced in building enterprise GenAI workflows (RAG, LLMs, LangChain), training machine learning models, and optimizing SQL/Python data pipelines.
+I don't just analyze data, I build tools that make it actionable.

 ## 🔧 Skills